manielpb/100-days-of-code/log.md

 ###Day 16: August 15 2023 Tuesday
 ***Finished with Css Grids by building a mgazine on freeCodeCamp,concept learn was frid rows and grid columns etc.

+###Day 17: August 17, 2023 Thursday
+***Finished a certification task and CSS animation,concept grasped today was @keyframes rule used in css animations